seanssullivan/lighthouse-midterm/planning/stories.md

 #### User
 - As a client, I want to be able to order food.
 - I want to see the price listed beside each item.
-- I want to be able to quckly order food without logging in.
+- I want to be able to quickly order food without logging in.
 - I want to see a list of the current items in my cart while browsing the menu.
 - When I am ready to checkout, I want to be able to quickly hit a checkout button.
 - After clicking to checkout, I want to see a summary of my order.